UBC-MDS/Red-Wine-Quality-Prediction/README.md

 ``` bash
 cd work
 ```
+(Next few steps are for reproducing the report from scratch.
+If you do not intend to do this, skip to step 9)

 5. Delete all the files in the 3 subfolders(`figures`, `models`, `tables`) of the `results` folder in the root directory. **DO NOT DELETE THESE THREE SUBFOLDERS.** You can either do it manually in your local Git repo for this project, or run the following command (**MAKE SURE YOU ARE CURRENTLY IN THE PROJECT ROOT FOLDER TO PREVENT ACCIDENTALLY DELETING ANYTHING.**)
 ``` bash